BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Terms.md

 #                  Rationalism vs Sentimentalism aka Anti-Rationalism

-It is a question about moral psychology.
+It is a question about moral psychology:

-Is the will determined by the strongest passion, as an animal’s choice is determined?
-- To answer Yes is to be an anti-rationalist.
-- To answer No is to be a rationalist:
+- Anti-Rationalism - Strongest Passion can   solely determine the Will.
+- Rationalism      - Strongest Passion can't solely determine the Will.
+Existense of External Reasons support Rationalism.
+It may be divided further on:
-    - Extreme rationalism - motivation do not presuppose desire for an ultimate end.
+    - Extreme  Rationalism - motivation do not presuppose desire for an ultimate end.
-    - Moderate rationalism - motivation pressupose the desire for ultimate end, but it may be some specific object of desire that depends on reason
+    - Moderate Rationalism - motivation pressupose the desire for ultimate end, but it may be some specific object of desire that depends on reason.

-External reasons support Rationalism

 #                  Intellectualism vs Voluntarism

-It is a question about moral psychology.
+It is a question about moral psychology:
 Is the will determined by the greater good as presented by reason?

-- To answer Yes is to be an intellectualist:
-    - Extreme Intellectualism - actions do not need a desire
-    - Moderate Intellectualism - all action requires desire, but still maintain that reasoning about the good produces the appropriate sort of desire.
-- To answer No:
-    - but assert distinction between passions and will is to be a voluntarist
-    - but reject distinction between passions and will is to be a sentimentalist
+- Reason can determine the Will by presenting the greater good to it:

-Extreme intellectualist  - belief that x is better than y moves me to choose x over y.
+    - Extreme  Intellectualism - actions do not need a desire.
+My belief that X is better than Y moves me to choose X over Y.
-Moderate intellectualist - some desires moving us to action depend essentially on practical reason, and hence on beliefs about the good.
-We would not be rational agents if we lacked these desires, constituting a will.
+    - Moderate Intellectualism - all action requires desire, but reasoning about the good produces the appropriate sort of desire.
+Some Desires moving us to action depend essentially on Practical Reason, and hence on beliefs about the good.
+We would not be rational agents if we lacked these Desires, constituting a Will.
 Aquinas.
+- Voluntarism - Reason can't determine the Will by presenting the greater good to it and assert distinction between Passions and Will
+- Sentimentalism - Reason can't determine the Will by presenting the greater good to it and reject distinction between Passions and Will